s1rhcs/Fallen-Follow-Registry/README.md

 1. At the top of this page, click the green **Code** button.
 2. Click **Download ZIP**.
 3. When the ZIP finishes downloading, open your **Downloads** folder.
-4. Find the ZIP (for example `fallen-follow-registry-main.zip`) and extract it.
+4. Find the ZIP (for example, `fallen-follow-registry-main.zip`) and extract it.
 5. Open the extracted folder.
 6. Find **`index.html`**.
-7. Double‑click `index.html`.
+7. Double‑click `index.html` (desktop/laptop) or open it in your browser (tablet/phone).

 Your browser will open a page that says **FALLEN FOLLOW REGISTRY** with the subtitle “Logging every follow that didn’t follow through.”
+On tablets and phones, the layout is narrower and scrollable, and the animated glow is automatically toned down or disabled.

 ---